rl-language/rlc/docs/rationale.md

 * generate the wrapper for the simulation in different languages and for different frameworks (C, CPP, C# and Python currently supported)
 * generate fuzzers that try random valid moves and look for bugs.
 * generate the network layer that allows to remotely interact with the simulation [example here](https://github.com/rl-language/4Hammer/blob/master/examples/engine_driver.py).
-* statically prove that some actions can never be executed and thus the code is not right, just like unrechable code.
+* statically prove that some actions can never be executed and thus the code is not right, just like unreachable code.
 * automatically serialize and deserialize the state of the simulation.

 ###  Conclusion